Need to talk? Call 1800 882 436.

 Care for perineal tears and episiotomies

-Hygiene tips to care for your stitches
+Hygiene tips for your stitches

 • Keep your wound dry by gently patting it with a clean towel.